-However, there are high chances that the trio often confuses you.
+However, there is a high chance that the trio often confuses you.
 That’s because it is hard to tell the difference between two or more items if you don’t understand their meanings.
 If that is the case, this is the place to be.
-We have prepared an article that will define and differentiate elements, tags, and attributes in HTML.
-Continue reading for the details as we dive into the meaning of the various terms.

 What is an HTML Element?

-However, not all the HTML elements have closing words.
+<b>some written texts here</b>However, not all HTML elements have closing tags.
 They go by the names void, singleton, or empty elements.

 Examples include:

-This text contains<br>a line break.
+This text contains<br>a line break.<img src="images/logo.png">Types of HTML Elements

 There is always a line before and after a block HTML element.
 Examples include <div>, <p>, <h1>, <h6>, <form>, <ol>, <ul> and <li>, e.t.c.